dodid/minitrade/docs/trading.md

 #### Backtest run time

-Specify when backtest should run during a day.
-Minitrade makes sure that backtest runs on every day when the intended market is open.
-This specifies at what moment it runs.
-You can put in time in "HH:MM:SS" format, e.g. "10:00:00" to run at 10AM, or "9:30:01-16:00/30min" to mean backtest should run every 30 mins during market open.
-You can preview the exact time to confirm.
+Specify when backtest should run.
+Backtests can be scheduled during a day using two formats: "HH:MM:SS" and "HH:MM:SS-HH:MM:SS/Interval."
+For instance, "10:00:00" represents 10 AM, while "9:30:01-16:00/30min" means the backtest will run every 30 minutes during market open.
+You can combine both formats to define complex schedules and confirm the exact timing through a preview.

-Depending on the complecity, a backtest may take seconds to minutes or longer to finish.
-Make sure to put enough spacing between backtests of the same strategy or different strategies.
-Only one backtest runs at any moment.
-Others ready to run will be queued.
-If a backtest misses its intended schedule for more than 3 minutes, it will skip and not run at all.
-The behavior of scheduling backtest at the exact moment of market open or market close is not well defiend.
-Always assume the clock can be off by a few seconds.
+It's important to consider the complexity of the backtest, as the duration can vary from seconds to minutes or longer.
+To ensure smooth execution, it is recommended to leave sufficient spacing between backtests of the same strategy or different strategies.
+Only one backtest runs at any given time, while others are queued.
+If a backtest misses its intended schedule by more than 3 minutes, it will be skipped and not run at all.
+Additionally, keep in mind that the exact timing of backtests at market open or market close may not be well-defined, as there can be slight clock deviations.

-If you want to run backtest less frequenty than every day, e.g. rebalancing at the beginning of every month, you can handle it in the strategy.
-Use `self.broker.now` to find out the current date and skip processing if necessary.
+Minitrade ensures that backtests are executed on every open trading day for the intended market.
+If you prefer to run backtests less frequently, such as rebalancing at the beginning of each month, you can handle this within the strategy itself.
+Utilize `self.broker.now` to retrieve the current date and skip processing if necessary.

 #### Cash amount

-Specify the initial cash you want to invest in the strategy.
+Specify the amount of cash you wish to invest in the strategy as an initial investment.

 #### Preexisting asset positions

-Specify the initial positions that you have and want to be considered in the strategy.
-For example, if you already have 100 shares of SPY and 100 shares of QQQ and want to run a strategy that rebalances between them every month, you should put in "SPY:100,QQQ:100" here.
+Specify any existing positions that you have and want to be taken into account by the strategy.
+For example, if you currently hold 100 shares of SPY and 100 shares of QQQ, and you want to run a strategy that rebalances between these assets on a monthly basis, you should enter "SPY:100, QQQ:100" in this field.

 #### Backtest mode

-Minitrade supports two backtest modes with very different assumptions.
-"Strict mode" assumes that the outcome of a backtest is repeatable, i.e., if you run a backtest for a trade plan today, the result of the backtest up to yesterday should be exactly the same as from the backtest you run yesterday.
-If you run the backtest tomorrow, the output up to today's date will be the same as what you get today, and so on.
-In this mode, backtest always runs with the parameters as given in the trade plan.
-If it generates an order, it assumes the order is executed successfully at the simulated price.
-It is unaware of what actually happends on the broker side.
-Since backtest runs totally independent of reality, its outcome reflecting reality only if a number of strong assumptions hold true.
-Notably,
+Minitrade offers two distinct backtest modes with differing assumptions.
+The first is "Strict mode," which assumes that a backtest's outcome is replicable.
+In other words, if a backtest is run for a trade plan today, the results up until yesterday will be identical to a backtest run yesterday.
+Similarly, running the backtest tomorrow will yield the same output up until today's date.
+Under this mode, the backtest always uses the parameters specified in the trade plan.
+It assumes successful execution of orders at simulated prices, without considering if that actually happens.
+The accuracy of the backtest's reflection of reality relies on a number of assumptions, notably:

-1. Quotes from data source don't change.
-This can break if there is dividend or stock split.
-Minitrade aborts a backtest if it detects price changes.
+1. Price quotes from the data source remain unchanged.
+This can break in cases of dividends or stock splits.
+Minitrade halts a backtest if it detects price changes.
-2. Strategy can only issue TOC or TOO orders, since their prices are determinstic and known during backtest.
+2. The strategy can only issue "TOC" or "TOO" orders, as their prices are deterministic and known during the backtest.
 3. Orders must be executed successfully.

-As time progressing, it's inevitable that some assumption breaks and backtest loses sync with reality.
-When that happens, you may want to scratch the trade plan and define a new one to bring it back in sync.
-This can be a lot of maintenance.
-The benefit is that, when it works, you can expect the actual trade performance follows closely with that of the strategy.
+Over time, these assumptions will break, causing the backtest to fall out of sync with reality.
+When this occurs, it may be necessary to remove the trade plan and create a new one to restore synchronization.
+Therefore this approach requires regular maintenance.
+But it offers the advantage of closely aligning the actual trade performance with that of the strategy.

-If some deviation from the strategy is tolerable in execution, Minitrade also support running backtest in "incremental" model.
-In this mode, running a backtest involves the follows:
+Alternatively, if some deviation from the strategy is acceptable during execution, Minitrade also supports an "incremental" backtest mode.
+In this mode, the backtest follows these steps:

 1. Download the latest order and trade status from the broker.
-2. Calculate the actual positions belonging to the strategy from initial positions and the actaul trades executed.
+2. Calculate the actual positions associated with the strategy based on initial positions and executed trades.
-3. Cancel all orders, associated with the strategy, not yet submitted to the broker and all orders submitted but not yet fulfilled at the broker.
+3. Cancel any unsubmitted orders tied to the strategy and any submitted orders that remain unfilled at the broker.
-4. Run backtest, replacing the cash and initial positions as specified in the trade plan with the actual cash and positions at the moment, and setting trade_start_date to today.
+4. Perform the backtest, replacing the cash and initial positions specified in the trade plan with the current cash and positions, and setting the trade_start_date as today.
-5. Submit new orders if the backtest generates any.
+5. Submit new orders generated by the backtest.

-In "incremental" mode, we asssume that the strategy is always able to make the right decisions given the latest cash and position information, and it can do it independent of previous backtest runs.
-This is also a strong assumption, but hopefully not too limiting if you structure the strategy properly assuming external changes can happen.
-The benefit is it's more robust than the "strict" mode and requires less maintenance.
+In the "incremental" mode, we assume that the strategy can consistently make correct decisions using the most recent cash and position information, irrespective of previous backtest runs.
+While this assumption is also strong, it is less restrictive if the strategy is properly designed to accommodate external changes.
+The benefit of this mode is increased robustness and reduced maintenance compared to the "strict" mode.

-You need to decide which mode is apporpriate for running your strategy.
+It is important to determine which mode is appropriate for running your strategy.

 ## IB gateway

-Minitrade uses [IB's client portal API](https://www.interactivebrokers.com/en/trading/ib-api.php#client-portal-api) to submit orders.
-The gateway client will be downloaded and configured when `minitrade init` is run.
-Automated login is handled via Chrome and Selenium webdriver.
+Minitrade utilizes [IB's client portal API](https://www.interactivebrokers.com/en/trading/ib-api.php#client-portal-api) for order submission.
+The gateway client is downloaded and configured during the execution of `minitrade init`.
+Automated login is facilitated using Chrome and Selenium webdriver.

-IB disconnects a session after 24 hours or so.
-Minitrade checks connection status when it needs to interact with IB, i.e. when an order should be submitted or account info is retrieved via web UI.
-Should Minitrade initiates a connection automatically, a silent 2FA push notification would be sent to mobile phone at random times, which would be quite easy to miss and result in a login failure.
-After a few consecutive failed attempts, IB may lock out the account and one has to contact customer service to unlock.
+IB terminates a session after approximately 24 hours.
+Minitrade verifies the connection status when interacting with IB, such as when submitting an order or retrieving account information via the web UI.
+If Minitrade initiates a connection automatically, a silent 2FA push notification is randomly sent to the user's mobile phone.
+This notification may be easily missed, resulting in a login failure.
+Multiple consecutive failed attempts may lead to an account lockout, necessitating contact with customer service to unlock the account.

-To avoid this, Minitrade only submits orders where there is already a working connection to a broker.
-If there is not, Minitrade sends messages via Telegram bot to notify that there are pending orders to be submitted.
-User should issue `/ib login` command manually to the bot to trigger a login to IB account.
-The 2FA push notification should be received in a few seconds and user can complete the login process on mobile phone.
-Once login is successful, Minitrade will be able to submit orders.
+To prevent such issues, Minitrade only submits orders when a working connection to a broker is already established.
+If a connection does not exist, Minitrade sends notifications through a Telegram bot, informing the user of pending orders to be submitted.
+The user must manually issue the `/ib login` command to the bot, triggering a login to the IB account.
+Within a few seconds, the user should receive the 2FA push notification on their mobile phone and complete the login process.
+Once the login is successful, Minitrade can proceed with order submission.